contensis/image-api/introduction/caching.md

 ---
-description: Caching plays an important role in delivering images to the browser.
-This article outlines the steps that we have taken to ensure images are performant.
+description: This article outlines the caching steps that we have taken to ensure images are delivered in a performant way.
 ---

 # Image caching

 ## What is caching?